toofarm/shanecom/_content/projects/the-endless-hunt.md

 I built the frontend of this app using React.js.
 Firebase houses the application data and provides a convenient API.

-I originally deployed this app in the months before the release of React 16, and as a result, it is chock-a-block with class-based components.
+I originally deployed The Endless Hunt in the months before the release of React 16, and as a result, it is chock-a-block with class-based components.
 I've lately started to refactor these components into functional components that utilize [React hooks](https://reactjs.org/docs/hooks-intro.html), but that project remains ongoing.